isomerpages/psd-psw/_exclusives-2022/Civil Service Club Facilities & Chalet Promotions.md

 *  4.00pm to 6.00pm

 <p style="font-size:15px">
 <b>Terms & Conditions</b> <br>

-* Bookings shall be made by email to [tessensohn@csc.sg](mailto:tessensohn@csc.sg "Send email to tessensohn@csc.sg").
-Walk-ins are subjected to availability of time slots.
+•  Bookings shall be made by email to <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a><br>

-*   A Public Officer may register a maximum of 5 participants including the applicant, family members and guests.
+•  A Public Officer may register a maximum of 5 participants including the applicant, family members and guests.<br>

+•  A Public Officer may only sign in a maximum of 3 guests (non-public officers).
+There will be a guest fee of $5 per person. <br>

-*   A Public Officer may only sign in a maximum of 3 guests (non-public officers).
-There will be a guest fee of $5 per person.
+•  A Public Officer may only sign in a maximum of 3 guests (non-public officers).
+There will be a guest fee of $5 per person. <br>

-*   Please email [tessensohn@csc.sg](mailto:tessensohn@csc.sg "Send email to tessensohn@csc.sg") if the member intends to bring in more than 5 participants.
-Subject to capacity limit, a confirmation response will be provided once the request is approved.
+• Please email <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a> if the member intends to bring in more than 5 participants.
+Subject to capacity limit, a confirmation response will be provided once the request is approved.<br>

-*   No changing/postponement of bookings shall be entertained.
+<br> <br> </p>

 <h4><b><a id="bowl">MEMBERS' RATE at Planet Bowl, Resort Bowl and Westwood Bowl</a></b></h4>